-- % To assess the ICT literacy among the library professionals of Calicut University. - To assess the current use of ICT-based resources and services by the library professionals of Calicut University.
+- ✗ To assess the ICT literacy among the library professionals of Calicut University. - ✗ To assess the current use of ICT-based resources and services by the library professionals of Calicut University. - ✗ To assess the confidence of the library professionals in handling various ICT tasks.

-To identify the training or orientation needs of the library professionals in ICT-based resources, services, and tools.
+R To identify the training or orientation needs of the library professionals in ICT-based resources, services, and tools.